 Charlotte de Kerpoisson:

-How do emerging markets compare with developed markets, such as Europe or the US, in terms of valuation and growth?
+How do emerging markets compare with developed markets, such as Europe or the US, in terms of valuation and growth, Edmund?

 Edmund Shing: